 - Do not take green tea early in the morning on an empty stomach – because the caffeine can lead to dehydration which stimulates the release of gastric acid, which might lead to an upset stomach or even ulcer.

-- Do not take green tea with meals because it will reduce the absorption of vitamin B1 (thiamin).
-Deficiency of thiamin causes a condition called beriberi.
+- Do not take green tea with meals because it will reduce the absorption of vitamin B1 (thiamine).
+Deficiency of thiamine causes a condition called beriberi.